Post-measurement Quantum Monte Carlo: Background

 and for a triplet outcome

 If we measure the total spin on many pairs of sites $(jk)$, finding outcomes $\bm{s}=\{ s_{(jk)}|(jk) \in B\}$, where $B$ is the set of measured pairs, the full projection operator is

-This is the form of the measurement operator that we will use for all of our numerical calculations.
-The single-site measurements discussed in Sec.~\ref{sec:ovmeas} will be used only to illustrate the process of sampling in Sec.~\ref{sec:intro_SSE}.
+This is the form of the measurement operator that we will use for our numerical calculations in Sec.~\ref{sec:algorithms} - ~\ref{sec:singlet}.
+The single-site measurements discussed in Sec.~\ref{sec:ovmeas} will be used to illustrate the process of sampling in Sec.~\ref{sec:intro_SSE} and will be investigated in detail in Sec.~\ref{sec:ensemble}.